olleicua/hcl/README.md

 More instructions can be found using `hcl --help`

-Variables, Arrays, and Objects
+Arrays, Objects, and Variables
 ----

+Array and object literals can be declared exactly as they can in JavaScript with the exception that the commas and colons are optional.

+Elements of arrays and objects can be accessed using `get`.
+(Or synonymously `nth`).
+Get is equivalent to the JavaScript syntax `obj[key]`.

 Variables can be initialized with `var` or `def`.
 The two are synonyms but `def` is preferred when the value is expected not to change and `var` is preferred when it might change.

-Array and object literals can be declared exactly as they can in Javascript with the exception that the commas and colons are optional.

-The values of variables and elements of objects and arrays can be modified using `set`.
-With two arguments `set` does variable assignement and with three arguments it modifies an element of an object or array.
+The values of variables and elements of objects and arrays can be modified using `set` which is equivalent to the JavaScript `a = b`.
+`set` has a special form with 3 arguments which can be used to modify an element of an object or array and is equivalent to the JavaScript `a[b] = c`.

 **Hot Cocoa Lisp**